French, British Boats Clash In English Channel Over Scallop Catches

 French and British fishing crews skirmished in the English Channel on Tuesday, throwing stones and ramming each other's boats — the latest in a long-running row over scallop catches.

 The clashes occurred about 12 nautical miles off the coast of Normandy, near the Bay of Seine, where French crews are restricted by their nation's laws to fishing for scallops from Oct.
-1 through May 15 season.
+1 through May 15.
 However, boats from the U.K. are free to take the lucrative shellfish from the seabed year-round, although according to The Telegraph "in previous years a gentleman's agreement has generally allowed both sides to harvest scallops fairly."

 The on-again, off-again conflict has been dubbed the "Scallop Wars."